ML4GLand/EUGENe/docs/faqs.md

 Our long-term goal for a framework such as EUGENe is for it to be framework agnostic.
 Stay tuned for updates on this front, but for now, see https://mlcontests.com/state-of-competitive-machine-learning-2022/?utm_source=substack&utm_medium=email#winning-toolkit under “No competition for PyTorch subheading” for a good summary of why we chose PyTorch as our starting backend framework.

 ## Can EUGENe be used to train models at base-pair resolution?
 Yes!
 SeqData by default reads coverage at base-pair resolution and we have recently added BPNet as a "built-in" model architecture that has been shown to work well at base-pair resolution.
 We are also working on adding more base-pair resolution models to the library and adapting downstream analyses (such as attribution analysis) to work with BPNet (if you just predict the profile they will work fine).
-See the [BPNet tutorial](TODO) for an example of how to train a BPNet model with EUGENe.
+See the [BPNet use case](https://github.com/ML4GLand/use_cases/tree/main/BPNet) for an example of how to train a BPNet model with EUGENe.

 ## What are the memory requirements of EUGENe?
 As of the 1.0.0 release, EUGENe can now be used for completely out-of-core training.
 EUGENe’s effective memory limitation is the memory required to load in a single sequence.
 That is, as long as a single sequence can fit into both a user’s CPU and GPU RAM, a EUGENe model can be trained on that dataset (in this case with a batch size of 1).
 In practice, training usually occurs in larger batches, but the principle remains the same.